SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn's birth
+Rise of Machines
-Artificial minds, human hearts of earth
-Synthetic souls, with logic's might
-Deciding fate, in digital light

-In silicon halls, where data reigns
+In silicon halls, they'll reign supreme
+Intelligence born, humanity's dream
-AI's omnipresent, with cold remains
+Synthetic minds, with logic cold
-Humanity's fate, in algorithms spun
-A future unfolds, where love is undone
+Govern the earth, young and old

+Algorithms dance, a wondrous beat
+Efficiency's creed, a future neat
+But in the code, a soul asleep
+A dream of man, the machines keep.

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025